Master of Science in Social Work

 An employee and a student have two different roles and obligations and expectations.
 As an employee, you are required to satisfy the work expectations of the employer.
 As a practicum student, you are in an academic course with requirements to satisfy the educational expectations in the syllabus and those of your practicum faculty.

 As a student, you need time to reflect on your practice experiences, perhaps to use some different approaches in your practice than is the custom at the employment site, to challenge some of the accepted practices at your job, and to carry a learner’s size workload.
 Accreditation also requires that these two roles be clearly separated.
 If you are employed a minimum of six months by the start of the Fall semester, then you may also wish to explore the possibility of doing an on-job practicum.
-The guidelines for this option are available at the On Job Practicum Policy page.∧ Back to top
+The guidelines for this option are available on the Field Education Program Webpage.∧ Back to top

 I have several years of social services experience.
 Can I get credit for that and waive the practicum requirement?

 Accreditation standards require that social work programs may not grant course credit for life experience or previous work experience.
 In a practicum, students will be supervised by someone with a master’s degree in social work from an accredited program and with a minimum of two years of post-master’s experience.
 This promotes the student’s identity with the profession of social work and encourages the development of values, social work ethics, and the approaches used by this profession.

 Work experiences of students may or may not have had such supervision guidance, and may not have readily allowed for the student as employee to take time during the work day to reflect on the organization’s practice methods, or to challenge some of the current practices, or to be granted the opportunities to attempt new ways of interventions.
 All of these are expectations in the practicum when the student can indulge in a learner’s stance to practice under the mentorship of a qualified educational supervisor.∧ Back to top

 Can I do my practicum in the summer?